-One of the most remarkable achievements of modern-day Spain has been the consolidation of the democratic institutions established more than thirty-five years ago, after almost four decades of authoritarian rule.
+One of the most remarkable achievements of modern-day Spain has been the consolidation of the democratic institutions established more than forty years ago, after almost four decades of authoritarian rule.
 A description of the system used to elect members of the Cortes Generales or national legislature since 1977 - specifically those of the lower chamber of the legislature, the Congreso de los Diputados or Congress of Deputies - is presented here.